How the Company that Invented the Sharing Economy Is Innovating

 What does exceptional service mean to you?

 To us, exceptional service means creating a personalized travel solution that meets customers’ specific needs.
 After that, every single flight should exceed their expectations.
 We do this by providing clear, constant communication with a dedicated Owner Services Team that’s available 24/7/365.
 We get to know our customers’ preferences so that every flight caters to their exact needs and wants.
-And whenever possible, we like to go above and beyond, whether that’s a surprise birthday celebration in route to Disney complete with princess attire and cupcakes, or simply having the customer’s favorite drink ready at takeoff.
+And whenever possible, we like to go above and beyond, whether that’s a surprise birthday celebration complete with cupcakes, or simply having the customer’s favorite drink ready at takeoff.

 We’re also known for easy, timely access to almost any location in the world, no matter how remote.
 And we’ve fostered long-standing relationships with like-minded businesses across a variety of industries that our customers are passionate about.
 This allows us to offer our customers special benefits and access to once-in-a-lifetime events and opportunities—simply because they’re a NetJets Owner.

-How has your partnership with Berkshire Hathaway influenced your approach?
+How has being a part of Berkshire Hathaway influenced your approach?